Titan Davis

 NFL Outlook

-Given his verified measurements, athletic background, and production against good high school competition, Davis possesses immense developmental upside that could lead to eventual early-round NFL Draft consideration.
+Given his verified measurables, athletic upside, and consistent production against strong high school competition, Davis possesses immense developmental potential that could lead to early-round NFL Draft consideration.
 His frame and versatile skill set are highly coveted at the professional level.
+Continued progression and a productive college career at a program like Michigan will be key to realizing this potential.

 Best Fit